Equatorial timelike circular orbits around generic ultracompact objects: Illustrations and efficiency

-Fig. \ref{Fig:KBHsASH} (left panel) shows there are co-rotating efficiencies $\epsilon_{\rm abs}$ arbitrarily close to the unity, exceeding greatly the maximal efficiency of $\sim 42\%$ (of the Kerr limit).
-The solutions with the largest efficiencies correspond to solutions in the strong gravity regime, where the ISCO$_{\rm abs}$ occurs for smaller radii, leading to larger $\epsilon_{\rm abs}$.
-For non-Kerr like solutions -- dark blue region -- $\epsilon_{\rm std}$ can be as high as $\sim 60\%$, again, larger than the maximal efficiency for Kerr BHs.
-For very non-Kerr like solutions, $\epsilon_{\rm std}$ drops to around $\sim 20\%$ because a new region of unstable TCOs develops, pushing ISCO$_{\rm std}$ outwards.
+Fig. \ref{Fig:KBHsASH} (left panel) shows there are prograde efficiencies $\epsilon_{\rm ISCO}$ arbitrarily close to the unity, exceeding greatly the maximal efficiency of $\sim 42\%$ (of the Kerr limit).
+The solutions with the largest efficiencies correspond to solutions in the strong gravity regime, where the ISCO occurs for smaller radii, leading to larger $\epsilon_{\rm ISCO}$.
+For non-Kerr like solutions -- dark blue region -- $\epsilon_{\rm MSCO}$ can be as high as $\sim 60\%$, again, larger than the maximal efficiency for Kerr BHs.
+For very non-Kerr like solutions, $\epsilon_{\rm MSCO}$ drops to around $\sim 20\%$ because a new region of unstable TCOs develops, pushing MSCO outwards.

-Fig. \ref{Fig:KBHsASH} (right panel) addresses the counter-rotating case.
-Efficiencies are rather smaller than in the co-rotating one, since both ISCO$_\text{abs}$ and ISCO$_\text{std}$ occur at larger radii.
-Additionally, a new disconnected regions of (no or unstable) TCOs develop for solutions with far less hair than for the previous case, pushing ISCO$_{\rm std}$ outwards.
-Nevertheless, counter-rotating efficiencies of $\epsilon_{\rm abs}\sim 30\%$ are possible, far larger than those for the counter-rotating case in Kerr BHs.
+Fig. \ref{Fig:KBHsASH} (right panel) addresses the retrograde case.
+Efficiencies are rather smaller than in the prograde one, since both ISCO and MSCO occur at larger radii.
+Additionally, a new disconnected regions of (no or unstable) TCOs develop for solutions with far less hair than for the previous case, pushing MSCO outwards.
+Nevertheless, retrograde efficiencies of $\epsilon_{\rm ISCO}\sim 30\%$ are possible, far larger than those for the retrograde case in Kerr BHs.